 College can offer practical help by informing you of the key policies and support available to Carers.

 The College uses an independent, free and completely confidential service called Confidential Care, which can asist you with the day-to-day issues you face and help you to gain a healthy balance between your work and home life.

 The College's Equality and Diversity Unit offer support, guidance and advice on all equality strands.

 Key College Policies

 The following policies are particularly relevant to carers:

 - Family Leave Policies

-- Elsie Widdowson Fellowship Award (for female academic staff returning from Maternity Leave)
+- Elsie Widdowson Fellowship Award (for academic staff returning from Maternity Leave)

-For specific advice on any of the policies mentioned above, please contact your local HR team.
+For specific advice on any of the policies mentioned above, please contact the HR Staff Hub.

 The following College resources may offer support, where relevant: